 US Bank Account

 Okay brace yourself, this is going to be your biggest challenge for sure and there’s hardly any useful information online – I searched high and low for the best solution and finally got there in the end.
 You need a business checking account with a US bank – especially if you want to use Shopify or Bigcommerce free payment processing tools.

 If your lucky enough to have a US bank account in your personal name already then your probably going to have no issues, simply try calling them and see if you can open a bank account for your new business.
 Depending on your bank they will cut you off the minute they ask where the company is formed and where you now reside.

 I called a few banks and got fobbed off each time, someone from Citibank told me I had to go to the United States and visit Delaware with my passport and company documents.
 I put it down to my limited startup budget and that the easy solution is to walk into a US bank.
 If your planning a holiday to the USA soon then by all means walk into a bank of your choice and setup your new accounts.

 I managed to get a break through when posting on an angel investors forum about a new silicon valley bank (that’s the name too) that was considered to be very startup friendly.
-I was asked to send a copy of my business idea and any references through and within a week was setup from New Zealand, no trips to LA needed.
+I was asked to send a copy of my business idea and any references through and within a week was setup, no trips to LA needed.